Cells in the box and a hyperplane: Preparations for the proof of Theorem

 \section{Preparations for the proof of Theorem~\ref{th:main}}

-In this section we establish some basic properties of the hyperplane $A(v,t)$ and the strip $S(v,t)$ that give the maximal value, $V_d(v)$, of cells that a hyperplane with normal vector $v$ can properly intersect.
+In this section we establish some basic properties of the hyperplane $A(v,t)$ and the strip $S(v,t)$ that give the maximal value of $V_d(v)$.
 We assume again that $v$ is a unit vector, and suppose without loss of generality that $v \ge 0$, that is, $v_i\ge 0$ for all $i\in [d]$.
 Actually we can assume that $v_i>0$ for each $i$ because the requirement $A(v,t)\cap \inn C(z)\ne \emptyset$ remains valid even if $v_i$ is modified a little.

 For simpler notation we write $A^*(v,t)=A(v,t)\cap Q_n$ and $S^*(v,t)=S(v,t)\cap Q_n$.
 These intersections of course depend on $n$, but we suppress this dependence as long as it is not needed.
 The {\sl central} section is $A^*(v,t_0)$ where $t_0=n|v|_1/2$, this is the section that contains $en/2$, the centre of $Q_n$.
 The {\sl central} strip is $S^*(v,t_2)$ where $t_2=t_0+|v|_1/2$, this is the strip that is centrally symmetric with centre $en/2$.
 We will write $A^*(v)$ resp. $S^*(v)$ for the corresponding central section and strip.